IsaacScript/isaacscript/docs/function-signatures.md

 ## Custom Callbacks

-The [`isaacscript-common`](https://isaacscript.github.io/isaacscript-common/) package provides access to some custom callbacks.
+The [`isaacscript-common`](https://isaacscript.github.io/isaacscript-common/) package provides access to some custom callbacks, which are listed below.

 In order to use custom callbacks, you must first invoke the [`upgradeMod`](https://isaacscript.github.io/isaacscript-common/modules/callbacks_upgradeMod.html#upgradeMod) function.

 ### MC_POST_GAME_STARTED_REORDERED